 Why you ask?
-Well it is not like you go out and take a bunch of classes before you buy a bar to learn all of this stuff.
-Unless you’ve been around bars or involved in some way with a bar business before you buy a bar, then you really do need to learn inventory control some how.
+Well, it is not like you go out and take a bunch of classes before you buy a bar to learn all of this stuff.
+Unless you’ve been around bars or involved in some way with a bar business before you buy a bar, then you really do need to learn inventory control somehow.
 This is where a really good inventory of all liquor and beer and snacks and everything else that you buy and sell come in.
 It is important to count everything you buy and sell regularly.

-Are you missing way to much product
+Are you missing way too much product

 after doing inventory?
 If so, you obviously have a problem.
 The problem usually involves an employee or two.
 You need to find out.
 This loss of inventory can really hurt a business in a big way.
 So you have to find out where all your stuff is going!
-Of course liquor, bottle beer, draft beer and wine are the most important as that is where your biggest income comes from in a bar.
-So in order to find out if there is excessive over pouring going on, you need to do a complete inventory of everything you sell.
-On my inventory page you can find so many ways to get your inventory done and keep track of all you are losing in income or hopefully NOT losing!
-Yep NOT losing product would be awesome, having all the numbers come out like they are suppose to would be a dream come true.
+Of course, liquor, bottle beer, draft beer and wine are the most important as that is where your biggest income comes from in a bar.
+So in order to find out if it is excessive over pouring going on, you need to do a complete inventory of everything you sell.
+On my inventory page, you can find so many ways to get your inventory done and keep track of all you are losing in income or hopefully NOT losing!
+Yep NOT losing product would be awesome, having all the numbers come out like they are supposed to would be a dream come true.
 However — that is not how it turns out a majority of the time — often you will find many things not adding up as they should.
 OK – what do you do then?
 Well, you are sure that you counted right … when you did inventory … right?
 If you know you did a good inventory – and you know you counted and recounted to make sure everything was accounted for and counted right –then, if you are missing products it is time to pay attention and find out why and who!!!

 Ways To Control Over Pouring.